 Impact of Drawing Masterclasses:

-• Practical artistic skills – making work look 3D, techniques such as shading using a fingertip, adding highlights with a rubber
+• Practical artistic skills – making work look 3D, techniques such as shading, blending, adding highlights with a rubber

 • Easing anxiety – Mukesh helped Rubio to ‘loosen up’ and become less worried about making mistakes.
 He now fills his room with his sketches and paintings (even the very first attempts!) as an expression of pride

 The title of the portrait was generated during a Drawing Masterclass; when showing his work to the class, Mukesh said ‘Wow, now that’s a serious self-portrait’, inspiring its quirky heading.
-The portrait took 2 weeks to complete, using extra time out of classes, indicating perseverance driven by AATH.
+Rubio was inspired enough to continue to develop the portrait outside of classes, taking two weeks to complete.

 Rubio also built on skills learned from Mum Emily, an award-winning sculptor and installation artist.
 Emily praised Mukesh’s ability to engage the children over Zoom: ‘He’s so patient and positive’; ‘he really respects your ability to learn and to take it on’.
 Classes described by Emily and partner Ed as ‘fun’, ‘engaging’ and ‘magical’, and consequently the family have spread the word to their art-loving friends.

 Having attended Drawing Masterclasses (stage 1 and 2) remotely over the lockdown, Brothers Woody and Eli were inspired to complete an ambitious and wonderfully heartfelt family portrait project.
 This included 16 individual portraits of family members and pets (each one AO size), presented as a Christmas present to their grandmother.
 The lockdown period gave the boys a focus and an opportunity to combine techniques learnt with AATH and feelings of compassion for their family to make something incredible.